yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 ~ Board member of Mage-OS Nederland

 ---
-# Disclaimer on Mage-OS Nederland
+# Disclaimer on Mage-OS NL
-- I'm not representing the
+~ I'm not representing the official view of Mage-OS NL ~ Mage-OS NL is not Mage-OS worldwide

 ---
 {state: main middle dark}